bharathananth/models_for_teaching/README.md

 ```

 #### License
-This work is shared under GPLv3 license.
+This work is shared under a GPLv3 license.